 We are ALL a bunch of ladies that are trying to figure out how to be perfect at this whole mom thing.
 None of us fit the perfect size model, we got no instruction manual on what to do, and can I tell you something else?
 We are all doing a pretty damn good job because being a mom is hard work!
 I know for a fact there are a million other things you need to do before you get so bored you want to start mom shaming.

 We should be all about empowering each other, spreading positivity, and cheering each other on.
-We need to stick together and become a team instead of picking each other apart.
-We might not always agree with each other, but we are all doing what we think is best for our families.
+Us moms need to stick together and become a team instead of picking each other apart.
+People might not always agree with each other, but we are all doing what we think is best for our families.

 Have you ever had your parenting decisions—big or small—questioned or criticized?
 Please share your experiences in the comment section.